 Car registration and maintenance

 Each canton (a small administrative division of a country) has an automobile service that conducts technical inspections and issues vehicle registrations.
-When moving within a canton, it is necessary to send your driver’s licence and vehicle registration papers to the automobile service for updating.
+When moving within a canton, it is necessary to send your driver’s license and vehicle registration papers to the automobile service for updating.